 Before registering your business name, use CorpNet’s free corporate name search tool to make sure no other business is using it in your state.
 If the name is available, you’ll be able to use it on your business formation paperwork and thereby claim it for your company.

 If you’re not quite ready to officially start your business but want to save the name so no other business can pull it out from under your feet, you may have the option to reserve it with your state’s Secretary of State office.
 CorpNet can help you with filing your business name reservation request, so your name will be held for you until you are ready to form an LLC or incorporate your company.
 Usually, a name reservation will place your desired name on hold for 30-90 days.
 If you don’t register your business before the name reservation expires (and if you’re not granted an extension or renewal of your reservation), your name will become available for use by others.

-I also recommend doing a trademark search to see any other business in the entire U.S. has registered for or been granted a trademark on the business name you want to use.
-You can search for federal trademarks through CorpNet’s free search tool or conduct a search through the United States Trademark and Patent Office (USPTO).
-At CorpNet, we also offer a Comprehensive Trademark Search service, which (for a reasonable fee) provides a detailed report with data from the USPTO, state and county records, and trade journals and associations.
-It even identifies Internet domain names that may present a conflict with your desired business name.
+I also recommend doing a trademark search to see if any other business in the entire U.S. has registered for or been granted a trademark on the business name you want to use.
+You can conduct a search through the United States Trademark and Patent Office (USPTO).

 9. Register Your Business Name